-- The signee must add code in the appropriate agent, to perform signing, and they ought to modify their DNS administrative tools to allow the creation of DKIM key records.
+The signee must add code in the appropriate agent to perform signing, and they ought to modify their DNS administrative tools to allow the creation of DKIM key records.

-- A validator must add code to the appropriate agent and then feed the result into the portion of their system needing it, like a filtering engine.
+A validator must add code to the appropriate agent and then feed the result into the portion of their system needing it, like a filtering engine.

-- The existence of a valid signature doesn't imply that the mail is acceptable for delivery.
+A valid signature doesn't imply that the mail is acceptable for delivery.
 Acceptability requires an assessment phase.
 Therefore, signature validation results are fed into a vetting mechanism which is a part of the validator's filter.

-DKIM for AMP Email approval from Email Clients
+DKIM for AMP email approval from email clients

-If you want to reap the benefits of sending out interactive AMP emails, you will have to get whitelisted with Yahoo Mail, Gmail, and Mail.ru which support AMP emails.
+If you want to reap the benefits of sending out interactive AMP emails, you will have to get whitelisted with Yahoo Mail, Gmail, and Mail.ru, which support AMP emails.

 Is Mailmodo compatible with DKIM?

 Yes, Mailmodo is compatible with DKIM.
-Our email specialists team helps you understand the importance of security certifications and build your IP & Domain reputation for high email deliverability.
+Our email specialists team helps you understand the importance of security certifications and build your IP & domain reputation for high email deliverability.